 - 2021 Will Rogers Medallion Winner: Western Fiction for Young Readers

 A boy and horse could outrun all the sadness of this flat world.
-If the boy believed, and the horse was fast.
-The sorrel knew he was swift enough to help the boy.
+If the boy believed, and the horse was swift.
+The sorrel knew he was fast enough to help the boy.
 He just needed open grassland and a light hand on the reins.
 He’d show Ol’ Mr. Grief his heels.
 Why, he’d run so fast that the wind would peel that sorrow right off the boy.
 Like a snake shedding its skin.
 Leaving it caught in the grass and drying up in the sun.
 Dust to dust.
 All the horse needed was a chance.